Director: Lee Isaac Chung Run Time: 115 min. Rating: PG-13

 “One of the most profound and honest cinematic depictions of what it means to be American, not just this year, but in recent memory.”

 Winner of the U.S. Dramatic Audience Award and Grand Jury Prize at the 2020 Sundance Film Festival, and winner of the Golden Globe for Best Motion Picture – Foreign Language.
-The film earned six nominations at the 2021 Film Independent Spirit Awards and six nominations at the 93rd Academy Awards, including Best Picture, Best Directing, Best Original Screenplay, Best Actor for Steven Yeun, and Best Actress for Yuh-Jung Youn winning both the Academy Award and Independent Spirit Award for her supporting role.
+Universally acclaimed, the film earned six nominations at the 2021 Film Independent Spirit Awards, and six nominations at the 93rd Academy Awards – including Best Picture, Best Directing, Best Original Screenplay, and Best Actor for Steven Yeun – with Yuh-Jung Youn winning both the Academy Award and Independent Spirit Award for her supporting role.

 A tender and sweeping story about what roots us, Minari (2020) follows a Korean-American family that moves to a tiny Arkansas farm in search of their own American Dream.
 The family home changes completely with the arrival of their sly, foul-mouthed, but incredibly loving grandmother.